Leave a Message

 Who originally lived in Marin County?

-The Coast Miwok inhabited the region for thousands of years prior to Spanish settlement.
+The Coast Miwok inhabited the region for thousands of years before Spanish settlement.

 Why does Marin have so much preserved land?

-Citizen-led conservation efforts and early zoning decisions prioritized protection of ridgelines, coastline, and forest.
+Citizen-led conservation and early zoning prioritized ridgelines, coastline, and forests.

 Did the Golden Gate Bridge cause rapid urbanization?

-The bridge increased access, but Marin maintained relatively low-density growth compared to surrounding counties.
+Access increased, but Marin maintained relatively low-density growth compared to neighboring counties.

 Why are many Marin roads winding?